 - IBM Design Thinking Model: A Shift Toward Big Enterprises

-Why Adopting a Design Thinking Process
+Adopting a Design Thinking Process to Achieve Inclusion

-Achieve empathy within the business strategy
+Achieve inclusion through empathy within the business strategy.

-Highlight the importance of prototyping
+Highlight the Importance of Prototyping.

 The Design Thinking in Microsoft

-- Implement – The product is developed based on the specifications highlighted in the previous cycle. this phase includes developing the prototypes and testing the product before releasing it to the market.
+- Implement – The product is developed based on the specifications highlighted in the previous cycle.
+This phase includes developing the prototypes and testing the product before releasing it to the market.

-- Understand – This is the research stage that involves investigating the problem that needs to be addressed, ethnographic user research, and the design research.
+- Understand – This is the research stage that involves investigating the problem that needs to be addressed, ethnographic user research, and design research.

 Product Example: Microsoft Surface Book

-The other characteristic is the intensive usage of prototyping to help the design team to imagine, visualize, and test the different ideas.
-These prototypes played an essential role in reaching the final shape of the product.
-Kait Schoeck, Industrial Designer, highlighted: “We always joke that we could fill this whole building with prototypes,” and he continued “It is for real.
-We made more models on this project than I’d personally ever seen before.”
+The other characteristic is the intensive usage of prototyping to help the design team imagine, visualise, and test the different ideas.
+These prototypes played an essential role in reaching the product’s final shape.
+Kait Schoeck, Industrial Designer, highlighted: “We always joke that we could fill this whole building with prototypes,” he continued “, It is for real.
+We made more models on this project than ever before.”

-The prototypes created for the Surface Book also help the team to communicate with other industrial designers in the company to test and give feedback on the product in order to validate how it solves the user problem through an innovative approach.
+The prototypes created for the Surface Book also help the team communicate with other industrial designers in the company to test and give feedback on the product to validate how it solves the user problem through an innovative approach.
 Hua Wang, Industrial Designer, comments on the Surface Book: “It’s quite incredible what we did here because you can detach it, but when it’s attached, it looks like one piece.”